albertwy/IWAN/README.md

 ## IWAN

-Code for IEEE Multimedia Paper [**"Modeling Incongruity between Modalities for Multimodal Sarcasm Detection."**](https://ieeexplore.ieee.org/document/9387561)
+Code for IEEE Multimedia Paper [**"Modeling Incongruity between Modalities for Multimodal Sarcasm Detection."**](https://ieeexplore.ieee.org/document/9387561), which was awarded the **IEEE MultiMedia 2021 Best Paper Award** from IEEE MultiMedia by the IEEE Computer Society Publications Board.

 ### Clone
 Clone this repo and install requirements(python 3.8, torch, sklearn).